|Geomechanical Study of Bakken Formation for Improved Oil Recovery

 - New dual porosity analytical model with geomechanical parameter for interpreting the Bakken Formation and other naturally fractured reservoirs

-- A new device for cutting high TOC shale (Upper and Lower Bakken units) samples was purchased and installed and is currently being tested
+- A new device for cutting high total organic carbon (TOC) shale (Upper and Lower Bakken units) samples was purchased, installed, and is tested

 - Obtained approval from North Dakota Geological Survey for cutting up to 360 plugs of Bakken specimens for conducting geomechanical tests.
-The specimens will be cut from cores of upper, middle and lower Bakken units in six wells, each located in one of the six assement units defined by US Geological Survey, as shown in Fig. 4.
+The specimens were cut from cores of Upper, Middle, and Lower Bakken units in seven wells, each located in one of the five assessment units defined by the U.S. Geological Survey.

 Fig. 4.
 Distribution of the six wells (red) for geomechanical test and their backups (blue).

-- The non-destructive and destructive tests have been completed for Middle Bakken samples.
+- The non-destructive and destructive tests have been completed for Upper, Middle, and Lower Bakken samples.

-- Intensity maps of vertical, maximum horizontal, and minimum horizontal stresses in the Middle Bakken study area were developed.
+- Developed a contour map of magnitude of vertical, maximum horizontal, and minimum horizontal stresses in the Middle Bakken study area.

 Project Start: October 1, 2008

 Project End: December 31, 2013

 University of North Dakota – Dr. Kegang Ling (email@example.com or 701-777-3194)